First Time Home Buyer Mortgage

 - Conventional Mortgage - A mortgage loan up to and including 80% LTV is referred to as a Conventional Mortgage.

 - Hi-Ratio Mortgage - A mortgage exceeding 80% LTV is referred to as a Hi-Ratio Mortgage.
-In other words, if have less than 20% down payment, the mortgage then needs to be insured.
+In other words, if you have less than 20% down payment, the mortgage then needs to be insured.
 See Mortgage Loan Insurance Costs below.

 - Mortgage Term - This is the initial time period that you contract with the mortgage lender and can be periods of 6 months, 1, 3, 5, 7 or 10 years.

 - Amortization - This is the time period used to calculate what your monthly payment would be to pay off your mortgage over that time.
 The maximum amortization currently for a High Ratio Mortgage is 25 years and for a conventional mortgage can be 30 years.
 The longer the amortization period the longer it takes to pay off your mortgage and you end up paying a lot more interest over the time period.
+There are some banks that will allow a 35 year amortized mortgage with higher interest rates.

 - Mortgage Rates - this is the interest rate that you are charged for borrowing the money from the mortgage lender.

-- Fixed Mortgage Rate - the annual interest rate is fixed for the mortgage term that you initially contracted with the lender.
+- Fixed Mortgage Rate - the annual interest rate is fixed for the mortgage term that you initially contracted with the mortgage lender.
 Your rate is not affected by fluctuations in the Bank of Canada's lending rate, known as the prime lending rate.

 - Variable Mortgage Rate - the mortgage interest rate is not fixed and fluctuates up and down as the prime lending rate moves up and down.
 A Variable Rate is initially cheaper than a fixed rate but is risky as one is unable to determine what the rates will do in the near to medium terms.
+Variable rate mortgages have alwys out-performed fixed rate mortgages.
+One has to take numerous factors into consideration before decidng on fixed versus variable.

-- Pre-Payment Privileges - Lenders will allow you to pay extra into your mortgage every calendar year without costs or penalties.
+- Pre-Payment Privileges - Mortgage lenders will allow you to pay extra into your mortgage every calendar year without costs or penalties.
 This is done in 2 ways - by increasing your monthly payments and by making additional lump sum payments over and above your monthly payments.
 These Privileges are different between lenders and vary from 10% to as high as 20%.
 For example, a lender with 20% Prepayment Privileges will allow you to increase your initial monthly payment by 20% every year and will allow you to pay an extra 20% of your initial mortgage amount every year into your mortgage.
 These payments can save a significant amount of interest you pay and shorten the life of your mortgage.

 - Mortgage Loan Insurance Costs - for any mortgages where the LTV is over 80% (65% for self employed people), the mortgage needs to be insured to protect the mortgage lender in the event you default on your payments.
 This mortgage loan insurance is legislated by the government and is available through 3 providers: Canadian Mortgage and Housing Corporation (CMHC), Genworth Financial and Canada Guaranty.
 The cost of this insurance depends on the LTV and the once off payment is added to your mortgage - this table shows the Insurance Premium percentages for the Insurance: